pierky/arouteserver/docs/CONFIG.rst

   - OpenBGPD: if the last non-aggregated AS in the AS_PATH is included in the list of ASNs generated from the IRR records, the routes pass the IRR filters.

     More details on `GitHub PR56 <https://github.com/pierky/arouteserver/pull/56>`_ (commit `a65934a <https://github.com/pierky/arouteserver/commit/a65934ad0ca636d7d381f705508f128b0ac17e5e>`_).

+- BIRD

+  - Multihop sessions are only supported on configurations for which **path hiding** mitigation is turned off.

+    More details on `GitHub PR61 <https://github.com/pierky/arouteserver/pull/61>`_.

 - OpenBGPD